adrianschubek/dir-browser/README.md

 - **Low memory** footprint (~10MB)
 - Light and **Darkmode**
 - Easy setup using single **Docker** image
+- **Responsive** design for mobile devices and desktop
 - File stats like modification dates, sizes and hashes
-- **Responsive** design for mobile devices and desktop
+- **arm64** support
 <!-- - **Password protection** for files and folders -->

 ## Installation